Percentage of the adult population (age 18 and older) that reports a body mass index (BMI) greater than or equal to 30 kg/m2 (age-adjusted).

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

 Years of Data Used

-In many states, you can access county level BRFSS estimates, and in some cases, you can stratify those estimates by age, gender or race.
-You can find BRFSS resources for most states in our Finding More Data section.
+For larger counties, you can access county- or MSA-specific data from the CDC at http://www.cdc.gov/brfss/smart/smart_data.htm.
+However, using this data requires somewhat advanced analytic capabilities.
+In many states, you can access county level BRFSS estimates, and in some cases you can stratify those estimates by age, gender, education, income, or race.
+You can find BRFSS resources for most states in our Find More Data section.

 Mokdad AH, Ford ES, Bowman BA, et al. Prevalence of obesity, diabetes, and obesity-related health risk factors, 2001.
-JAMA.
+Journal of the American Medical Assocation.
 2003; 289:76-79.